Advocating for Lung Cancer Patients

 - We work to increase federal funding for lung cancer research, treatment and prevention programs conducted by the National Institutes of Health, Centers for Disease Control and Prevention, Department of Veterans Affairs, Department of Defense and other federal agencies.

-- We advocate to ensure that people with lung cancer have access to healthcare – without worry about whether they will lose their coverage because of a pre-existing condition.
+- We advocate to ensure that people with lung cancer have quality and affordable healthcare—without worry about whether they will lose their coverage because of a pre-existing condition.

 - The Lung Association also advocates for policies that will reduce the incidence of lung cancer by decreasing the number of Americans who smoke.